Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 Let's measure the electrolyte level

-1. Removing the rubber stopper
+1. Remove the rubber plug

 2. Insert a glass tube the size of a ballpoint pen into the hole.
 The tube should rest against the bottom.